9 Performance Management Theories And Strategies For Successful Organisations

 What Is Performance Management?

 Before we dive into the theories and strategies, let's establish a foundational understanding of performance management.
-At its core, performance management is a systematic process that helps organisations align their employees' behaviours, goals, and contributions with the company's objectives.
+Performance management is a systematic process that helps organisations align their employees' behaviours, goals, and contributions with the company's objectives.
 It involves setting clear expectations, providing regular feedback, assessing performance, and fostering growth and development.

 Performance management isn't just an annual ritual; it's an ongoing commitment to enhance individual and collective performance.
 It's about creating a culture of accountability, continuous improvement, and employee engagement.